Permanent Residence UK 2026 : Requirements & How to Get It

 Section A: What does “permanent residence UK” mean today and is it the same as ILR?

-Today, permanent residence in practical terms means having indefinite permission to stay in the UK.
-This is achieved in one of two ways, depending on the individual’s background.
+So, permanent residence in practical terms now means having indefinite permission to stay in the UK, which is achieved in one of two ways, depending on the individual’s background.

 1. Is permanent residence still a legal status in the UK?

-No. The UK no longer grants permanent residence under EU law.
-Historic EEA permanent residence documents do not, by themselves, give someone a current right to live or work in the UK.
-Individuals who held permanent residence under EU rules were required to either apply under the EU Settlement Scheme or move on to British citizenship.
+The UK no longer grants permanent residence under EU law.
+Historic EEA permanent residence documents and status under the former EEA Regulations ceased to be valid after 30 June 2021 and do not, by themselves, give someone a current right to live or work in the UK.
+Individuals who held permanent residence under EU rules were expected to secure ongoing UK permission, typically by applying under the EU Settlement Scheme, or move on to British citizenship if eligible.

 ILR is not automatic.
-It must be applied for, and eligibility depends on factors such as the type of visa held, length of lawful residence in the UK, compliance with visa conditions, absence limits and (in most routes) the English language and Life in the UK requirements.
+It requires a valid application, and eligibility depends on factors such as the type of visa held, length of lawful residence in the UK, compliance with visa conditions, absence limits and (in most routes) the English language and Life in the UK requirements.
 In practice, the rules and evidence requirements differ between routes, and the Home Office will assess whether the applicant has met the route-specific settlement requirements throughout the qualifying period.

 Once granted, ILR removes the need for visa extensions and, for sponsored workers, usually brings employer sponsorship duties to an end.
 However, ILR can be lost in certain circumstances, particularly through extended absences from the UK.
 Different absence rules apply to settled status under the EU Settlement Scheme, and the distinction matters for people who travel or live abroad for long periods.